The Shell

 hello

-In this case, we told the shell to execute the program echo with the argument hello.
-The echo program simply prints out its arguments.
-The shell parses the command by splitting it by whitespace, and then runs the program indicated by the first word, supplying each subsequent word as an argument that the program can access.
-If you want to provide an argument that contains spaces or other special characters (e.g., a directory named “My Photos”), you can either quote the argument with ‘ or ” (“My Photos”), or escape just the relevant characters with \ (My\ Photos).
-Better yet is to use camel case or snake case to differentiate between words (look it up if you’re interested!)
+Here, we told the shell to execute the program echo with the argument hello.
+The echo program prints out its arguments.
+The shell parses the command by splitting it by whitespace.
+To provide an argument that contains spaces or other special characters (e.g., a directory named “My Photos”), you can either quote the argument with ‘ or ” (“My Photos”) or escape just the relevant characters with \ (My\ Photos).
+Better yet is to use camel case or snake case to differentiate between words (look it up if you’re interested!).

-But how does the shell know how to find the date or echo programs?
-Well, the shell is a programming environment, just like Python or Ruby, and so it has variables, conditionals, loops, and functions.
-When you run commands in your shell, you are really writing a small bit of code that your shell interprets.
-If the shell is asked to execute a command that doesn’t match one of its programming keywords, it consults an environment variable called $PATH that lists which directories the shell should search for programs when it is given a command:
+But how does the shell find the date or echo programs?
+The shell is a programming environment, like Python or Ruby, and so it has variables, conditionals, loops, and functions.
+To run commands in your shell, you write a small bit of code that your shell interprets.
+If the shell receives a command that doesn’t match one of its programming keywords, it consults an environment variable called $PATH. $PATH lists in which directories the shell should search for programs when it is given a command:

 [ahaque3@engr-ras-207 ~]$ echo $PATH